microsoft/sarif-sdk/docs/Producing effective SARIF.md

 ##### `UseNumericToolVersions`: warning

 {0}: The tool '{1}' contains the 'version' property '{2}', which is not numeric.
-To facilitate comparison between versions, specify a 'version' that starts with at least two dot-separated integer components, optionally followed by any desired characters.
+To facilitate comparison between versions, specify a 'version' that starts with an integer, optionally followed by any desired characters.

 ---